Noble-TS/AxiosFlow/README.md

 *   **Intelligent Type Inference**: Automatically extracts request and response types,supports complex type structures and nested objects, and works seamlessly with TypeScript's type system

+AxiosFlow API
+Introduction
+AxiosFlow API is an TypeScript library, which has the potential to completely change the way we do backend API development.
+With intelligent routing, type-safe implementations, and automatic schema generation, it takes care of most of the complicated things while you build your robust web APIs.

+Main Benefits
+Type-Safe Routing: Compile-time type checking for API endpoints Dynamic Route Generation: Automatically create routes with minimal configuration Intelligent Schema Export: Generate type-safe API schemas for frontend consumption Seamless Express Integration: Works perfectly with Express.js Decorator-Based API Definition: Clean, intuitive API method declarations Installation